Syncfusion AI Assistant

 Import Syncfusion® CSS styles

-You can import themes for the Syncfusion® Vue components in several ways, such as referencing CSS or SASS styles from npm packages, CDN, CRG, or Theme Studio.
-Refer to the themes documentation for more details about built-in themes and the available approaches.
+You can import themes for the Syncfusion® Vue component in various ways, such as using CSS or SASS styles from npm packages, CDN, CRG, or Theme Studio.
+Refer to themes documentation for more details about built-in themes and available approaches.

-In this example, the Material theme styles required for the PDF Viewer component and its dependencies are imported into the <style> section of the src/App.vue file.
+In this example, the Material theme is applied using CSS styles available in the installed packages.
+The required Material CSS styles for the PDF Viewer component and its dependencies are imported into the <style> section of the src/App.vue file.

 <style>